 In this special event, Hisashi Yoshida, Director of a Shinto ceremony company, discussed the origins of ‘Shouzoku’, garments worn by Shinto priests.
 Outside of Japan, not much is known about this element of Japanese society, and in his talk, Yoshida spread Japanese culture and knowledge.
 Currently, traditional techniques and the Shouzoku industry are in decline, while the cultural appreciation and understanding of the garments is also fading.
 As such, Yoshida aims to spread international awareness of the design industry by sharing and promoting the knowledge and skills of Shouzoku craftsmanship.

-The talk will be followed by a musical performance by Tokiko Ihara, a Shō flute player, and a display of Shouzoku garments.
+The talk was followed by a musical performance by Tokiko Ihara, a Shō flute player, and a display of Shouzoku garments.